isomerpages/nhg-ohrpp/_publications/Chicken Soup Series/Data Collection & Source Documentation.md

 </p>
 <p></p>
 <p></p>
 <p><strong><sup>DISCLAIMER: </sup></strong><sup>Past Issues/Articles may contain best practices, policies or SOPs that have been superseded or may no longer relevant or applicable.
-For NHG and partner institutions, we encourage you to refer to the latest NHG PCR SOPs (available via NHG Intranet access or Partner Institution’s CRU/Research office).&nbsp; Always refer to your own institution’s latest policy, SOPs, guidance documents and templates.</sup>
+For NHG Health and partner institutions, we encourage you to refer to the latest NHG Health PCR SOPs (available via NHG Health Intranet access or Partner Institution’s CRU/Research office).&nbsp; Always refer to your own institution’s latest policy, SOPs, guidance documents and templates.</sup>
 </p>
 <p></p>
 <p><a href="https://staging.d2xg4pfdtrypjl.amplifyapp.com/cs-biosamples/" class="is-half is-left is-full-height" rel="noopener noreferrer nofollow" target="_blank"><br></a>